 The Bachelor of Science in Nursing (Pre-licensure) is a significantly rigorous program, both academically and based on the time commitment required.
 Students who choose to apply for secondary admission to the nursing program should understand all the additional nursing policies students must adhere to in order to be admitted, progress, and graduate from the program.
 Students who cannot meet the academic rigor of the courses, as well as prioritize time-demanding program requirements above all else, will likely have a difficult time meeting the requirements of the program.
+Students may apply for secondary admission to GCU's Fast-Track BSN offered at the main campus and/or the Accelerated BSN (ABSN) offered at satellite locations.
+The admission policies and criteria are different for Fast-Track BSN vs ABSN, and details are outlined below.
+Students that are secondarily accepted and begin NSG and Clinical Coursework at a specific location (whether it be Fast-Track BSN at the main campus or ABSN at any satellite location) will not be allowed to switch locations in the future.

-Fast-Track and Traditional BSN: Admission Requirements for NSG and Clinical Coursework
+Fast-Track BSN (Main Campus): Admission Requirements for NSG and Clinical Coursework

-The historical acceptance rates may not accurately depict the availability or outcome of a future application period.
-Therefore, GCU does not provide secondary applicant/acceptance-rates statistics on admissions since they invariably change each semester.
-We do release the prior semester AVG HESI A2 scores and cumulative Programmatic/Pre-requisite GPAs for those students who were initially offered acceptance into the clinical portion of the program.
-Admission into the program is competitive, and CONHCP stack-ranks prerequisite GPA, programmatic GPA, and HESI A2 scores to determine final admissions decisions.
+Admission into the program is competitive, and CONHCP stack-ranks secondary applicants based on prerequisite GPA, programmatic GPA, and HESI A2 scores to determine final admissions decisions.
 Please note, the average GPAs and HESI A2 scores of applicants who are accepted into the clinical portion of the program are typically higher than the minimum requirements for secondary admission.

 Admission cannot and will not be guaranteed.
 Applications that do not meet the minimum requirements by the application deadline will be denied without consideration.
-After two secondary application attempts (if not accepted), a student will be ineligible for secondary admission to the Main Campus BSN program and should contact their Student Services Counselor to explore alternative programs at GCU.
-It is important to note that although a student may be ineligible for secondary admission to the Main Campus BSN program, they might still be eligible for the GCU's Accelerated BSN (ABSN) program and should contact their Student Services Counselor to determine if they qualify.
+After two secondary application attempts (if not accepted), a student will be ineligible for secondary admission to the Main Campus Fast-Track BSN program and should contact their Student Services Counselor to explore alternative programs at GCU.
+It is important to note that although a student may be ineligible for secondary admission to the Main Campus Fast-Track BSN, they might still be eligible for the GCU's Accelerated BSN (ABSN) offered at satellite locations and should contact their Student Services Counselor to determine if they qualify.